PROCEDURES GOVERNING THE ACTIVITIES OF DOD INTELLIGENCE COMPONENTS THAT AFFECT UNITED STATES PERSONS

 Readers might argue that NLW cannot be tested and evaluated through live-fire.
 They might protest that because of the ethical issues of targeting people with real NLW, Institutional Review Boards (IRB) and Human Research Protection Offices will refuse to review and approve NLW protocols.

 While it is beyond the scope of this article to fully discuss the IRB issues relevant to NLW, a short response to that statement is that the statement is not true.
-Experiments using NLW fires against intended human targets can be proposed to, and approved by, IRBs if the risks of the experiment
+Experiments using NLW fires against intended human targets can be proposed to, and approved by, IRBs if the risks of the experiment to the subjects are outweighed by the scientific benefits from the study.
+This approval can be possible only if:

 (a) a complete set of safety data is available for the NLW,